ExoCubeYT/packshield/README.md

 **PackShield** is a high-performance, browser-based utility for encrypting and decrypting **Minecraft Bedrock Edition** resource packs (`.mcpack` / `.zip`).

 No CLI tools.
-No uploads.
+No uploads to cloud.
 No shady services.

 Everything runs **locally in your browser**, powered by a custom **WebAssembly crypto engine built with Go**.